savonet/book/workflow.md

 executed with it and returns the metadata to insert.
-Here, it states that we should set the title to `"<title> (<year>)"` (where `<title>` is the title and `<year>` is the year present in the original metadata) and that we should advertise about Liquidsoap in the field `comment`.
+Here, it states that we should set the title to `"<title> (<year>)"` (where `<title>` is the title and `<year>` is the year present in the original metadata) and that we should advertise about Liquidsoap in the `comment` field.

-As another example, suppose that your files do not have proper metadata.
-It is easy to use the filename as title as follows:\TODO{explain that there are always Liquidsoap's builtin metadata, and that they are not all exported}
+As another example, suppose that your files do not have proper metadata, for instance, there could be no metadata at all.
+Even in this case, Liquidsoap will add some metadata in order to indicate internal information such as the filename, more details are given in [there](#sec:requests-metadata).
+We could thus use the filename as the title as follows:

 ```{.liquidsoap include="liq/map_metadata2.liq" from=2 to=-1}
 ```